 Yonatan Zunger, a former security and privacy engineer at Google has compared software engineers’ power to that of “kids in a toy shop full of loaded AK-47’s.”
 It’s becoming increasingly clear how dangerous it is to consider safety and ethics elective, rather than foundational, to software design.
 “Computer science is a field which hasn’t yet encountered consequences,” he writes.

-Humans have a poor record of anticipating, and mitigating, the dangers of new technologies.
 It doesn’t take much imagination to see how the next wave of technology might go wrong.
 Every aspect of human life—our food, our work, our intimate interactions, our DNA itself—is, or will soon be, mediated by the technology we embrace.
 Machines can now recognize speech and written text; images will be next.
 Algorithms know your face, and the faces of millions of your fellow citizens.
 They can infer, with increasing accuracy, a person’s income, mental health, gender, creditworthiness, personality, feelings, and more from public data.
 Some possible inventions, like weaponized algorithms, have been likened to “nuclear weapons, but worse.”

 Sam Altman described the anticipatory danger of the moment in an interview with Vanity Fair.
 “It’s a very exciting time to be alive,” he said, “because in the next few decades we are either going to head toward self-destruction or toward human descendants eventually colonizing the universe.”